-Reserve Officer Training Corps (ROTC).
+Reserve Officer Training Corps (ROTC)

 Under an inter-institutional arrangement with the University of Kentucky, Transylvania offers qualified students an opportunity to participate in Air Force and Army ROTC courses.
+The courses are offered on the University of Kentucky campus, and students are responsible for their own transportation.